NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 In order to make the loop stop you'll need to add `1` to the `incorrect_count` variable each time the user guesses incorrectly.
 Write the code to do that now.
 Make sure to test your program.

 > **NOTE:** Adding `1` to a number is so common in programming that it has a special name.
 We call it "incrementing".
 We also use the word "decrementing" for subtracting `1` .

+### Phase Ten

+Let's take a step closer to displaying our clothesline ASCII art.
+We won't draw the beautiful picture just yet, but we'll set the stage.

+Create a new function called `print_clothesline` that takes the `incorrect_count` as a parameter.
+For now this function should just print a message that tells the user how many incorrect guesses they have left.
+The should start with eight (`8`) changes and lose one for each incorrect guess.

+Add a call to `print_clothesline` to the top of the `while` loop so that it is displayed each time the user enters a letter.

+### Phase Eleven

+Things are getting messy again.
+Move the call to `clear_screen` so that it will clear the screen before prompting the user to enter a letter.
+In addition to the prompt, make sure that the number of remaining chances and the row of dashes are visible.